ogcincubator/bblock-prov-schema/README.md

 # OGC Building Block template

-This repository defines a "building block" for use of [PROV-O Vocabulary](https://www.w3.org/TR/prov-o/) in a JSON or JSON-LD implementation.
+This repository defines a "building block" for use of [PROV-O Vocabulary](https://www.w3.org/TR/prov-o/) using a schema valid for either JSON or JSON-LD implementation.
+(See ["Other Prov JSON serialisations"](#other-prov-json-serialisations) )

 The "ready-to-use" form is generated [here:](https://ogcincubator.github.io/bblock-prov-schema/build/generateddocs/slate-build/ogc-utils/prov/index.html)